TroyOwens0493/learn-git/readme.md

 **bold** *italic*
 Now I am using ssh to connect.
 Now I will sign my commits.
-Now I will sign with a verified email haha.
+Now I will sign with a verified email haha